Stars1233/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 ## Findings

-1. **Byte-level H-Net is competitive with subword-level H-Net at small scale.**
+1. **Byte-level H-Net gets close to subword-level H-Net performance at small scale, within 10 mins.**

-    Our byte260 H-Net reaches **1.4116 BPB** in the 10-minute setting, improving substantially over the earlier byte-level H-Net (1.90, 22M params [PR #1044](https://github.com/openai/parameter-golf/pull/1044)) result and landing close to our best sp1024 subword-level H-Net run.
+    Our byte260 H-Net reaches **1.4116 ± 0.013 BPB** in the 10-minute setting.
+This is a significant improvement over the previous byte-level H-Net (1.90 BPB, 22M params [PR #1044](https://github.com/openai/parameter-golf/pull/1044)) result and landing close to our best sp1024 subword-level H-Net run (1.3734 BPB).

-2. **Byte-level H-Net benefits from deeper chunking/dechunking interfaces.**

-     Moving from `OUTER_LAYERS=1` to `OUTER_LAYERS=2` improves BPB for `byte260`, matching the finding reported in earlier H-Net work for subword-level H-Net ([PR #992](https://github.com/openai/parameter-golf/pull/992)): capacity around the encoder/chunker/decoder interface matters more than putting depth only into the compressed main 'stage'.

-3. **The ratio loss changes segmentation quality, not just chunk counts.**

-     Increasing `RATIO_LOSS_WEIGHT` (RLW) improves `byte260` BPB and whitespace alignment, which suggests the auxiliary loss helps the routing module discover more human-language-like boundaries rather than only matching a target chunk ratio.

-4. **Byte-level H-Net learns whitespace-aligned segmentation from raw bytes without an external tokenizer.**
+2. **Byte-level H-Net learns whitespace-aligned segmentation from raw bytes without an external tokenizer.**

      In some of the artifact-eligible `byte260` runs, predicted boundaries align with whitespace over **97%** of the time.
 This shows that dynamic chunking can recover linguistically meaningful segmentation structure (i.e., word-like in this case) directly from bytes (see Qualitative Boundary Analysis section).

-5. **The byte model still has clear optimization headroom.**
+3. **The byte H-Net still has clear optimization headroom.**

     Extending the same `byte260` architecture from the 10-minute budget to a **4-hour** run reduces BPB from **1.4116** to **1.3595**, suggesting that part of the remaining gap is due to optimization budget rather than a hard limit of byte-level H-Net.
 Even at 4 hours, BPB is still decreasing gradually.

-6. *(The router learns to compress the sequence substantially before the main stage.**
+4. **The router learns to compress the sequence substantially before the main stage.**

      Across validation samples, training reduces the number of chunk boundaries relative to initialization significantly.
 For `byte260`, the router goes from roughly **~120 boundaries per 256-byte window at initialization** to about **~42–47 after training**, corresponding to an average chunk length of about **5–6 bytes**.
 This shows that the learned boundaries are not only interpretable (i.e., word-like), but also produce a substantial reduction in sequence length before the main transformer stage.

-7. **Byte-level chunking is more regular than subword-level chunking (H-Net).**
+5. **Byte-level chunking is more regular than subword-level chunking (H-Net).**

-    The `byte260` model consistently achieves lower chunk-size CV than `sp1024` (see Results section), indicating that its learned chunk sequence is more regular in length.
+     The `byte260` model consistently achieves lower chunk-size CV than `sp1024` (see Results section), which indicates that its learned chunk sequence is more regular in length.
 Qualitatively, this matches the boundary visualizations: `byte260` tends to produce word-like chunks of similar size, while `sp1024` more often alternates between very short fragments and much longer merged spans.

+6. **Byte-level H-Net benefits from deeper chunking/dechunking interfaces.**

+     Moving from `OUTER_LAYERS=1` to `OUTER_LAYERS=2` improves BPB for `byte260`, matching the finding reported in earlier H-Net work for subword-level H-Net ([PR #992](https://github.com/openai/parameter-golf/pull/992)): capacity around the encoder/chunker/decoder interface matters more than putting depth only into the compressed main 'stage'.

 ## Architecture